wn312991/VariantsofGolombCoding/README.md

 You can refer to the installation of gsl2.4 on ubuntu at https://blog.csdn.net/u012248802/article/details/77920084
 Notably, before running, you need to modify the corresponding location of the GSL Library in your machine in .sh files.

-To test the average number of arithmetic operations in both coding, run :
-chmod u+x ArithmetricTest.sh
-./ArithmetricTest.sh

 To test Golomb.c, run :
 chmod u+x TestGolomb.sh
 ./TestGolomb.sh